Last updated: 9th Sept 2025

 Employee advocates have a better understanding of company goals and values.

-Often, we’re so focused on our own role that we don’t have much insight into what the sales team are trying to achieve, or what the marketing team are currently promoting.
+Often, we’re so focused on our own role that we lack insight into the sales team’s objectives or the marketing team’s current campaigns.

-Participating in an employee advocacy program enables you to keep up with internal communications, company news, and get a much deeper understanding of the business as a whole.
+Participating in an employee advocacy program enables you to stay informed about internal communications and company news, while also gaining a deeper understanding of the business as a whole.

-Those participating in an advocacy program have increased connectivity with their colleagues, especially in international remote teams, who may not interact with each other on a regular basis.
+Those involved in an advocacy program have increased connectivity with their colleagues, especially in international remote teams, who may not interact with each other regularly.

-Morale and teamwork goes through the roof when employees support each other on social media.
+Morale and teamwork soar when employees support each other on social media.

-Showcasing your company culture on social media attracts the right talent – those you want to be your future colleagues.
+Plus, showcasing your company culture on social media helps attract the right talent – those you want to be your future colleagues.

 Make Your Job Easier